 If you visit the Western Australia Police website to read, browse or download information, our Internet Service Provider will record the:

 - visitor's server address;

 - visitor's domain;

 - date and time of visit to the site;

 - frequency of which pages are accessed and documents downloaded;

 - type of platform and browser used.

-Where you consider that we have not complied with the principles outlined in this Privacy Statement, you may in the first instance lodge a complaint with the Western Australia Police, Office of Information Management or the Assistant Commissioner, Corruption Prevention and Investigation.
+Where you consider that we have not complied with the principles outlined in this statement, you may in the first instance lodge a complaint with the Western Australia Police, Office of Information Management or the Assistant Commissioner, Professional Standards and Investigation.

-Should you not wish the alleged breach of compliance to be dealt with internally by us, the matter may be brought to the attention of the Parliamentary Commissioner for Administrative Investigations (Ombudsman).
+Should you not wish the alleged breach of compliance to be dealt with internally by WA Police, you may refer your complaint to the WA Ombudsman.